 After completing her interior design degree at Brooks College of Design in Long Beach California, Beth worked as an intern with MVA Architects, where she focused on commercial tenant improvement projects.
 Challenged to advance in the field of design, she returned to school to complete her Bachelor of Architecture at the University of Oklahoma, where she graduated at the top of her class in 2003.

 Beth spent six years with Miles Associates as an architectural intern and project coordinator where she gained valuable experience.
-In 2006, she relocated to southern Oklahoma to manage her husband’s construction company while he was deployed overseas.
+In 2006, she relocated to southern Oklahoma to manage her former husband’s construction company while he was deployed overseas.
 In 2009, Beth became a Registered Architect and established Southern Design Group, LLC (now referred to as SDG Architects) in Ardmore, Oklahoma to return to her commercial design background.

 In 2015, Governor Mary Fallin appointed Beth to the Board of Governors of the Licensed Architects, Landscape Architects and Registered Interior Designers of Oklahoma.
 She also serves on the University of Oklahoma Division of Architecture’s Professional Advisory Board and the Ardmore Historic Preservation Board.